docker/docs/docker-store/publisher_faq.md

 ### As a publisher, I have not setup any payment account.
 How does money get to me if my commercial content gets purchased by customers?

-We (Docker) will cut you a check post a revenue share.
+We (Docker) cut you a check post a revenue share.
 Your Docker Store Vendor Agreement should cover specifics.

 ### How does Docker handle Export control?
 Can individual countries be specified if differing from Docker's list of embargoed countries?